rocBLAS programming guide#

 Legacy BLAS has two types of argument checking:

-Error-return for incorrect argument (Legacy BLAS implement this with a call to the function
+Error-return for an incorrect argument.
+Legacy BLAS implements this with a call to the function

 XERBLA